proactiveprogramming/mw-DisplayTitle/README.md

 Url: https://www.mediawiki.org/wiki/Extension:Display_Title

+There are no changes from the official DisplayTitle 3.2, because our changes were incorporated into the most recent version.
 ## Installation
 - Download and place the file(s) in a directory called DisplayTitle in your extensions/ folder.
 - Add the following code at the bottom of your LocalSettings.php: